|

 "Statins also have an effect on bone, and women who take statins have a greater bone density than those who do not."[1] says a study from 2000.

-It is well known that vitamin D is essential for bone health, and as people have been told to avoid sunlight, or to cover up when in it, this is another major cause of the increase.
+It is well known that vitamin D is essential for bone health, and as people have been told to avoid sunlight, or to cover up when they go into the sun, this is another major cause of the increase in osteoporosis and other bone diseases.
 For example:

 A survey of elderly patients with osteomalacia showed more than half had very low levels of vitamin D.[2]